Mandya independent MP Sumalatha extends 'full support' to BJP | Politics

 Sumalatha also told the gathering about the various works carried out by her in the last four years dismissing the allegations that she was not active and was not meeting people.

-Her husband Ambareesh, who died in November 2018, was also an actor-turned-politician.
-After his death, she contested the Lok Sabha electionfrom Mandya and defeated former prime minister H D Deve Gowda's grandson and former chief minister H D Kumaraswamy's son Nikhil Kumaraswamy.
+Her husband M H Ambareesh, who died in November 2018, was also an actor-turned-politician.
+After his death, she contested the Lok Sabha election from Mandya and defeated former Prime Minister H D Deve Gowda's grandson and former Chief Minister H D Kumaraswamy's son Nikhil Kumaraswamy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)